Danack/RfcLiteralString/rfc_words.md

 This RFC proposes adding three functions:

-* is_literal(string $string): boold to check if a variable represents a value written into the source code or not.
+* is_literal(string $string): boolean to check if a variable represents a value written into the source code or not.
 * literal_combine(string $piece, string $pieces): string to allow concatenating strings.
 * literal_implode(string $glue, array $pieces): string to allow building

 ### Add is_literal function

-Add an //is_literal()// function to check if a variable represents a value written into the source code.
+Add an `is_literal()` function to check if a variable represents a value written into the source code.
 The function returns true if the variable is a literal from the source, and false if is not.

 ~~Strings that can be concatenated in place at compile time are treated as single literals.~~